[?] Subscribe To This Site

 • Gaunt appearance -bones appear to be just under the skin.
 This is particularly noticeable in the hip and back area, in the hands, around the collarbone, and in the face.

-• Abuse of diuretics, laxatives and diet pills.
+• An abuse of diuretics, laxatives and / or diet pills.

 • Purging after eating.
-Signs of this may include going to the bathroom or disappearing immediately after eating, running the water or bathroom fan to cover the sounds of throwing up or coming out of the bathroom smelling like mints or mouthwash to cover the smell of vomit.
+Signs of this may include going to the bathroom or disappearing immediately after eating, running the water or bathroom fan to cover the sounds of throwing up and coming out of the bathroom smelling like mints or mouthwash. (to cover the smell of vomit)

 _________________________